hasanulmukit/Beginner-Projects/README.md

 **Happy Coding!**

-We hope this collection of projects helps you on your coding journey.
+I hope this collection of projects helps you on your coding journey.
 If you have any questions or feedback, feel free to create an issue or pull request.